 Hammams (Turkish baths) are common in Cairo, Damascus and many other Middle Eastern and North African cities, elegant and civilized places to steam the city dust out of your pores.
 Amman is an exception: its short recent history means that it doesn’t share the centuries-old urban traditions of its neighbours.
-There is, for all intents and purposes, only one hammam in the city, the modern Al Pasha Turkish Bath.
+Other than in five-star hotels, there are only a few hammams in the city, most prominently these two.

 Al Pasha Turkish Bath

 Mahmoud Taha Street, opposite the Ahlia girls’ school